ThisIsNotANamepng/School-Website/ForFutureDevelopers.md

 At the moment, the database is loaded on the same server as the index, but that might change in the future to protect it

-Each pair of items are stored in a <school> row, the teacher's name and room number are stored in the <name> and <room> rows, respectively
+Each piece of data is stored in <data></data>.
+I used to seperate them by teacher names vs room numbers, but it became a hassle and was unnessacary

 ## Content Security Policy